TrellixVulnTeam/swahilipython_SCMU/Doc/library/gettext.rst

    languages have more than two plural forms).
 If no translation is found, return *singular* if *n* is 1; return *plural* otherwise.

-   The Plural formula is taken from the catalog header.
+   The Plural formula is taken kutoka the catalog header.
 It is a C or Python expression that has a free variable *n*; the expression evaluates to the index of the plural in the catalog.
 See
    `the GNU gettext documentation <https://www.gnu.org/software/gettext/manual/gettext.html>`__